solarstar101/Top5-NFLColleges/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+Make sure you have installed all npm packages before running In the project directory, you can run:

 ### `yarn start`